Have you ever seen a big problem in your community that remains unsolved by traditional means or just needs innovative thinking?

 What is the instructor’s expertise in this area?

 Paul Wright has been supporting community benefit projects and leaders for over 20 years.
 He has helped them access $20 million in capital to start and grow projects such as: community services facilities, affordable housing, main street businesses, entrepreneurship training.
 Wright Venture Services, LLC is trusted by agencies such as: Kauffman FastTrac, Catholic Charities USA, Social Enterprise Alliance and Appalachian Regional Commission.

-We are able to do this due to regional partnerships and support such as Communities of Healing in West Virginia and a free curriculum from Kauffman Foundation.
-If you live in West Virginia, please email us for a special coupon code for a greater discount and access to a local mentor.
+We are able to do this due to regional partnerships and support such as Communities of Healing in West Virginia.
+If you live in West Virginia, please email us for a special coupon code for a greater discount.

 Do you have a money back guarantee?